 - 1.8 liters (1809 cm³, CA18DE DOHC, 131 hp).

-The diesel engine was installed in one modification with a volume of 1.7 liters (1680 cm3, CD17, I4, 54 hp).
-The transmission was a 3-speed automatic or 5-speed manual.
+The diesel engine was installed in one modification with a volume of 1.7 liters (1680 cm³, CD17, I4, 54 hp).
+The gearbox was a 3-speed automatic or a 5-speed manual.

 Fourth generation (N14, 1990−1995)

 In 1990, smoother lines appeared in the design of the car.
-This is the last generation of Pulsar in Europe, the next generation will be sold there under the name «Nissan Almera».
-In the UK, the car was called «Sunny».
-SKD continued in New Zealand and the car was sold there under the name «Sentra».
-The body was 3 or 5 door hatchback and 4 door sedan.
-The length of the car was 4975 mm, width 1690 mm, height 1400 mm and curb weight 1220 kg.
-There was also a 2-door sports coupe bred into a separate model with the name «NX1600».
-The engine is located transversely in front, all-wheel drive or four-wheel drive.
+This is the last generation of the Pulsar in Europe, the next generation will be sold there under the name "Nissan Almera".
+In Great Britain the car was called "Sunny".
+In New Zealand, small-unit assembly continued and the car was sold there under the name "Sentra".
+The body was a 3- or 5-door hatchback and a 4-door sedan.
+The length of the car was 4975 mm, width 1690 mm, height 1400 mm and the curb weight was 1220 kg.
+There was also a 2-door sports coupe brought out into a separate model called "NX1600".
+The engine is located transversely in the front, all-wheel drive or all-wheel drive.
 Assembly shops were located in Japan, Australia, Greece, New Zealand and Taiwan.

 Fifth generation (N15, 1995−2000)

-The fifth generation of Pulsar has grown from small cars (B-segment) and became a compact car (C-segment).
-As mentioned above, in Europe it was sold under the name «Almera».
-Name left in New Zealand «Sentra», in Taiwan was the name «Arex Pulsar», in South Korea «Daewoo Pointer».
-Body styles remain the same as «N14», and the two-door coupe was called «Lucino».
-The total length of the car was 4120 mm, width 1690 mm, height 1385 mm and curb weight 1040 kg.
-The engine was located transversely in front, all-wheel drive or front-wheel drive.
+The fifth generation of the Pulsar grew from a small car (B-segment) to a compact car (C-segment).
+As written above, it was sold in Europe under the name "Almera".
+In New Zealand, the name "Sentra" remained, in Taiwan there was the name "Arex Pulsar", in South Korea - "Daewoo Pointer".
+The body styles remained the same as the "N14", and the two-door coupe was called "Lucino".
+The overall length of the car was 4120 mm, width 1690 mm, height 1385 mm and the curb weight was 1040 kg.
+The engine was located transversely in the front, the drive was full or on the front wheels.
 Assembly was carried out in Japan and Taiwan.

 First generation Almera (N15, 1995−2000)

-The first generation appeared in 1995 as a replacement «Nissan Pulsar N14».
-Almera is almost identical to the fifth generation Pulsar (N15), which was only sold under that name in Japan.
-The body was 3 or 5 door hatchback and 4 door sedan.
-The length of the car was 4120 mm, width 1690 mm, height 1395 mm and curb weight 1035 kg.
-All trim levels featured power steering, a driver's airbag, and power door mirrors.
+The first generation appeared in 1995 as a replacement "Nissan Pulsar N14".
+Almera is almost identical to the fifth generation Pulsar (N15), which was sold under this name only in Japan.
+The body was a 3- or 5-door hatchback and a 4-door sedan.
+The length of the car was 4120 mm, width 1690 mm, height 1395 mm and the curb weight was 1035 kg.
+All trim levels had power steering, driver's airbag and electric rear-view mirrors.
 Production was carried out only in Japan.
-In 1998, a small restyling of the model was carried out, which affected the appearance of the car.
+In 1998, a minor restyling of the model was carried out, which affected the appearance of the car.

 Second generation (N16, 2000−2006)

-In January 2000, the second generation of Almeria was introduced with the code «N16».
-The vehicle is based on a global platform «Nissan MS», which also gathered «Primera», «Sunny», «Sentra», «Wingroad», «X-Trail» And «Serena».
-Sold in Australia and New Zealand under the name «Pulsar» fifth generation.
-The car has become more spacious inside, improved handling and dynamics.
-The body was in the performance of 3 and 5-door hatchback, as well as a 4-door sedan.
-The length of the car was 4184 mm, width 1706 mm, height 1448 mm and curb weight 1285 kg.
+In January 2000, the second generation of Almera with the code "N16" was presented.
+The car is based on the global platform "Nissan MS", on which the "Primera", "Sunny", "Sentra", "Wingroad", "X-Trail" and "Serena".
+In Australia and New Zealand, it was sold under the name "Pulsar" of the fifth generation.
+The car became more spacious inside, the control and dynamics were improved.
+The body was in the performance of a 3- and 5-door hatchback, as well as a 4-door sedan.
+The length of the car was 4184 mm, the width was 1706 mm, the height was 1448 mm and the curb weight was 1285 kg.
 Production was carried out in the UK and South Africa.

 In 2003, the model was restyled.
-The car received an updated look and interior, a reconfigured suspension, new engines, and a 6-speed manual gearbox.
+The car received an updated exterior and interior, reconfigured suspension, new engines, and a 6-speed manual transmission.

-In 2002 the company «Renault Samsung Motors» started car production in South Korea «Renault Samsung SM3», based on «Almera N16».
-Since 2006 it has been sold in Russia and Ukraine as «Almera Classic», in Central America as «Almera B10» and in Central Asia «Sunny B10».
+In 2002 the company "Renault Samsung Motors" south Korea has started producing a car "Renault Samsung SM3", based on "Almera N16".
+Since 2006 it has been sold in Russia and Ukraine as "Almera Classic", in Central America as "Almera B10" and in Central Asia as "Sunny B10".

-In October 2011, Nissan launched the production of an economical car, which they called «Almera».
-This is essentially an updated version of the sedan «Nissan Latio», which is assembled on the basis of the global platform «Nissan V».
+In October 2011, Nissan launched a fuel-efficient car called the Almera.
+It is essentially an updated version of the sedan "Nissan Latio", which is assembled on the basis of the global platform "Nissan V".
 The body was presented as a 4-door sedan and 5-door hatchback.
-The length of the car was 4425 mm, width 1695 mm, height 1500 mm and curb weight 1020 kg.
+The length of the car was 4425 mm, width 1695 mm, height 1500 mm and the curb weight of 1020 kg.
 Production is carried out in Japan.
-The engine was only a 1.6 liter petrol (1598 cm3, I4, 102 hp).
-Gearbox 5-speed manual or 4-speed automatic.
+The engine was only petrol with a volume of 1.6 liters (1598 cm³, I4, 102 hp).
+Gearbox: 5-speed manual or 4-speed automatic.